Minneapolis Criminal Defense Attorney

 Disorderly Conduct Charge in Minnesota

-There is something of a misconception that a disorderly conduct charge is minor offence.
+There is something of a misconception that a disorderly conduct charge is minor offense.
 And though it may be less serious than violent offenses or felonies, it is a crime and it does have the potential to lead to serious and life changing punishments.
 If you are found to be disturbing the peace, then you could be looking at an arrest and possible conviction for disorderly conduct.
-Under Minnesota law, a disorderly conduct is a misdemeanour offense, and one that carries a potential sentence of 90 days in jail and a $1,000 fine.
+Under Minnesota law, a disorderly conduct is a misdemeanor offense, and one that carries a potential sentence of 90 days in jail and a $1,000 fine.
+If you are charged with this offense, call Minneapolis defense attorney Gerald Miller, to assist you in your defense.

 Theft in Minnesota